The Frank Anthony Memorial All-India Inter-School Debate

 It is an annual debate competition organised by the Council for the Indian School Certificate Examinations (CICSE).
 Participants represent their schools and are divided into two groups (Category I for students of Standards XI and XII and Category II for students of Standards IX and X).
 Over 1,600 schools participate in the event each year making it 2nd largest debate tournament in India after Indian Debate League.

-The Debate competition is spread over three levels – Regional, Zonal and National Levels.
+The Debate competition is spread over three levels – Regional, Zonal and Nationa Levels.